 Just because you’re working from home, it doesn’t mean you should skip your usual routine.
 Set your alarm and wake up at your normal time, shower, get dressed in normal clothes rather than pyjamas and act as if you were going into the office.
 It might seem small but doing this will put you in the work mindset.

 Sitting at a desk all day isn’t healthy for whether you’re in the office or working from home.
-Working from home means you skip your commute, you can use this extra hour or more to exercise, even if its going for a walk, run or cycle.
+Working from home means you skip your commute, you can use this extra hour or more to exercise, even if it is going for a walk, run or cycle.
 Even going for a walk during lunchtime separates work and personal time, making you feel like you’re not stuck inside all day and allows you to use your mind.
 During this time obviously exercise must be taken in accordance with current government Covid-19 guidelines.

 Although it’s sometimes tempting to work from your bed or even the sofa, it can end up being damaging to your productivity.
 A comfortable environment with a comfortable chair means you’re more inclined to stay working and therefore you’ll be more productive.
 If you don’t have an office desk or chair, use your dining room table, this will feel like you’re at the office and maintain good posture, avoid distractions and allow you to leave your workspace behind at the end of the day.